-CST MWS allows the user to alternatively use the Time Domain or the Frequency Domain solver on the same simulation model.
+CST Studio Suite allows the user to alternatively use the Time Domain or the Frequency Domain solver on the same simulation model.

 Broadband results are provided quickly with the built-in adaptive frequency sweep.
 For both mesh types, automatic mesh adaptation schemes are implemented.
-The frequency domain solver in CST MWS offers a direct and an indirect linear equation system solver.
+The frequency domain solver offers a direct and an indirect linear equation system solver.
 The direct one is preferable if the number of tetrahedrons is not too large; it shows its main strength when the full S-matrix of a structure with multiple excitations is required.

 A key application for the Frequency Domain Solver are periodic structures, suche as PBGs, FSSs, or phased arrays.
-CST MWS features a special periodic boundary implementation, which automatically creates the boundaries for arbitrarily shaped unit cells.
+CST Studio Suite features a special periodic boundary implementation, which automatically creates the boundaries for arbitrarily shaped unit cells.
 The ports are equipped with Floquet-mode solvers for highly accurate and fast simulation, and the easy analysis of polarization and mode type.

 A circulator simulated with the CST Studio Suite Frequency Domain Solver.